DX Heroes logo

 NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}

-Note that if the main branch of your project has a different name than master (for example main), you need to change the name on Line 10.
+If your project's main branch has a different name than master (for example main), change the name on line 10.

-1. Commit this new file to your project main branch and push these changes into the GitHub origin repository.
+1. Commit this new file to your project's main branch and push the changes to the GitHub origin repository.

-Now the GitHub Action is ready.
-Note that for the Action to work, you need to add the NPM_TOKEN to GitHub secrets first.
+The GitHub Action is now ready.
+For it to work, you first need to add the NPM_TOKEN to GitHub secrets.

-The Action is triggered when you push a commit into your main project branch with the commit message containing the phrase chore(release).
-If you took the steps described in the "Release a new version" section of this manual, the publish Action will be triggered when you merge the pull request opened by the release-please Action.
+The Action triggers when you push a commit to your main project branch with a commit message containing the phrase chore(release).
+If you followed the steps in the "Release a new version" section above, the publish Action fires when you merge the pull request that release-please opened.

 Conclusion

-This guide walked you through the process of setting up automatic tools for releasing a new version of a JavaScript SDK and publishing it into the npm repository.
-By automating these processes, you save time and resources that you can instead dedicate to developing your code.
+This guide walked you through setting up automatic tools to release a new JavaScript SDK version and publish it to the npm repository.
+Automating these steps frees up time and resources you can put back into writing code.

-If you need help with SDK development or automation setup, our team of experts is ready to assist you.
-We can help you streamline your SDK development process, optimize your automation setup, and save you time and money in the process.
+If you need help with SDK development or automation setup, our team is ready to help.
+We can streamline your SDK development process, tune your automation setup, and save you time and money along the way.

-So why not get in touch with us today and see how we can help you take your SDK development to the next level?
+So get in touch today and let's see how we can take your SDK development further.

 Need an automated release for another technology?